 Beginning with the Fall Semester through the Spring Semester, the Cafeteria provides a variety of menu options, including a Subway Station, Nathan's Station, Panini Station, Bakery Concept Station, Jersey Farm Fresh Station, Entrée/Pasta/Soup Station, Grab and Go, Pizzeria, and a Vegan/Vegetarian Station.

 Food Service is available in four locations at the College.
 The main Cafeteria is located on the second floor of the Pitkin Education Center.

-Dunkin Donuts is located on the first floor next to the Anna Maria Ciccone Theatre.
+Dunkin Donuts is located on the first floor in the Student Center.
 There is a Cyber Cafe in Ender Hall that is newly renovated.
+Bergen Pizza is in the Student Center next to Dunkin Donuts.

 Hours of operation are detailed below: